 - Increased resources to expand state COVID-19 testing

-- Observed safety protocols at Fort Benning and Martin Army Community Hospital
+- Met with healthcare providers at Northeast Georgia Medical Center and Martin Army Community Hospital

 - Advocated for gradual, phased reopening of the economy